Bestselling children writer

 IBBY Honor Roll Lifetime-Award winner

-National School Curriculum author
+National School Curriculum children's book writer

 "I have followed the footsteps of Mark Twain,

 they read.
-And maybe, they might even start
+And they even tend to

 The Story of Pie